-THE TEEM PROGRAM AT PACIFIC LUTHERAN THEOLOGICAL SEMINARY, Berkeley, CA AND THE LUTHERAN CENTER, INDIANA-KENTUCKY SYNOD, Indianapolis, IN
+THE TEEM PROGRAM AT PACIFIC LUTHERAN THEOLOGICAL SEMINARY, LUTHER SEMINARY, AND THE LUTHERAN THEOLOGICAL CENTER IN ATLANTA

-The TEEM program offered by PLTS and Indiana- Kentucky Synod of the ELCA meets the "competencies for ministry and mission" and "residency" expectations of the ELCA, and assists the candidate's movement through the related supervisory and evaluation processes.
+The TEEM program offered by PLTS and Luther Seminary of the ELCA meets the "competencies for ministry and mission" and "residency" expectations of the ELCA, and assists the candidate's movement through the related supervisory and evaluation processes.
 The candidate is enabled to meet the requirements of the ELCA.
 Furthermore, in order to address the needs of the students' ministerial contexts and to enable them to become effective leaders in the church and community, the teaching-learning process of PLTS is based on the following four perspectives: Lutheran identity, multiculturalism, public sphere, and religious pluralism.

-Instruction takes place in a total of 8 sessions.
-Each session is held over 5 days of classes and a workshop.
-All sessions take place in Indianapolis.
-Students study, prepare, reflect and do theology and ministry along with a sustained academic mentor-student relationship, interactive cohort and excellent teachers.
-Two and half years of coursework, plus internship and Clinical Pastoral Education (CPE) as prescribed by the Competencies Assessment Panel (CAP) and Synod Candidacy Committees constitute the normal curriculum.
+Instruction takes place during two concentrated weeks at PLTS in Berkeley, CA and one concentrated week at Luther Seminary, St. Paul, MN or the Lutheran Theological Center in Atlanta, GA per year, along with a sustained mentor-student relationship.
+Three years of coursework, plus internship and Clinical Pastoral Education (CPE) as prescribed by the CAP and Synod Candidacy Committees constitute the normal curriculum.
 This educational design facilitates a call to the vocation of ministry or employment, normally in a ministry site to which the student will be called upon completion of the program.